appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Written description shall describe how the application enforces access control rules on a trusted service layer.
+1. Application shall enforce access control rules on a trusted service layer.

 *L2*
-1. Validate that access control decisions are uniformly enforced on a trusted service layer.
+1. Access control decisions shall be uniformly enforced on a trusted service layer.

 ---